Merlin (miniseries): Plot

-Many years pass.
-The tyrant King Vortigern is angered that his new castle keeps collapsing.
-Mab convinces Vortigern his castle will only stand if Merlin's blood is mixed with the mortar.
-Vortigern orders Merlin killed but relents when Merlin tells Vortigern of his vision: a crimson dragon representing Uther Pendragon defeating the white dragon that represents Vortigern.
-Mab tells the king that he can vanquish Uther by sacrificing Nimue to a dragon in the hope that Merlin will break his vow not to use magic.
-Merlin uses magic to save Nimue, and she is sent to Avalon to recover from her burns.
+Many years later, King Vortigern is unable to trust even his closest allies, including Nimue's father Lord Ardent.
+Paranoid that Ardent will defect to Uther Pendragon, King Constant's son and heir to the throne, Vortigern has Nimue imprisoned, threatening to have her executed if Ardent betrays him.
+Wanting to keep Nimue safe, Ardent begrudgingly agrees.
+Angered that his new castle keeps collapsing, Mab convinces Vortigern his castle will only stand if Merlin's blood is mixed with the mortar.
+After the Soothsayer asks Mab for guidance, she orders him to find Merlin and bring him to Vortigern.
+Merlin is captured by the king's guards, Vortigern orders the Soothsayer to kill him, but relents when Merlin tells Vortigern of his vision: a red dragon representing Uther defeating the white dragon that represents Vortigern.

+Mab persuades the king that he can defeat Uther by sacrificing Nimue to a dragon in the hope that Merlin will break his vow not to use magic.
+Vortigern is reluctant due to his agreement with Ardent.
+Frik, disguised as one of Vortigern's guards, falsely claims that Ardent has defected to Uther.
+Convinced of Ardent's betrayal, Vortigern agrees to Mab's deal and the two become allies.
+Merlin uses magic to untie himself from a tree and save Nimue, but not before the dragon badly burns her.
+Merlin brings Nimue to Avalon to recover from her burns.
 Merlin asks the Lady of the Lake for help, and she gives him the magical sword Excalibur.

-Merlin warns Uther of Vortigern's intention to attack him under cover of winter.
-Uther heeds Merlin's warning, and Merlin uses Excalibur to defeat Vortigern during battle, giving Excalibur to Uther afterward.
+Merlin warns Uther of Vortigern's intention to attack him in winter instead of spring.
+Heeding his warning, Uther agrees to meet Vortigern at the battlefield.
+During the battle, Vortigern kills Ardent and Merlin uses Excalibur to break the ice, causing Vortigern to drown in the freezing water.
+Afterwards, Merlin gives Excalibur to Uther and he is crowned king.

-Uther becomes obsessed with Igraine, the wife of Gorlois, Lord of Cornwall.
+During a feast celebrating Uther's victory, Mab uses her magic to make Uther become obsessed with Igraine, the wife of Gorlois, Lord of Cornwall.
 Seeing his emerging madness, Merlin tricks Uther out of Excalibur and plunges it into the Rock of Ages, who promises to keep it until a good man can withdraw it.
-Uther's mind is plagued by madness and lust for Igraine, and Britain slides back into civil war.
-Merlin strikes a deal with Uther to let him bed Igraine in exchange for guardianship of the son born from the union and for Gorlois and his men to be spared.
+Uther's mind is plagued by lust for Igraine, and Britain slides back into civil war.
+Merlin strikes a deal with Uther to let him seduce Igraine in exchange for guardianship of the son born from the union and for Gorlois and his men to be spared.
 Merlin transforms Uther's appearance into that of Gorlois, fooling everyone in Tintagel Castle except for Igraine's young daughter, Morgan le Fay.
-After bedding Igraine, Uther has Gorlois and his men slaughtered, deliberately going back on his word to Merlin.
+After seducing Igraine, Uther has Gorlois and his men slaughtered, deliberately going back on his word to Merlin.